 The Hike to Lake Bondhusvatnet

 The trail towards Lake Bondhusvatnet starts at the parking place.
 Continue hiking on the 2.5 kilometer long trail to the outlet of the lake.
 The trail is surrounded by beautiful and wild nature with steep mountains and cascading waterfalls.
 The Bondhuselva River runs along the trail.
 It is a wild river with many beautiful waterfalls.
-The trail, or “Isvegen” (the Ice Road), was built in 1863 to transport ice blocks from the glacier down to the Hardangerfjord from where they were shipped to foreign countries.
+The trail, or “Isvegen” (the Ice Road) as it is called, was built in year 1863 to transport ice blocks from the glacier down to the Hardangerfjord from where they were shipped to foreign countries.

-It is an easy hike on a well prepared trail which is also great for people in wheel chair.
-The hike to the outlet of Lake Bondhusvatnet will take you approximately one hour (two hours both ways).
+It is an easy hike on a well prepared trail.
+The hike to Lake Bondhusvatnet will take you approximately one hour (two hours both ways).
 The hike back from Lake Bondhusvatnet is on the same scenic trail as you came.

 The Bondhusbreen Glacier is a glacier arm of the Folgefonna Glacier, the third larges ice-cap in Norway.
 The Folgefonna Glacier is situated between Sørfjorden and the Hardangerfjord.